 Bruce used this knowledge, combined with his years teaching guitar building to students and a long journey as a guitar repairman, to develop his own jigs, techniques, bracing pattern and an "intuitional bias" for producing the sound and quality of the tone he heard in exceptional guitars.

-Bruce has his Master's Degree in Botany and for 33 years taught Biology, Chemistry, Physics, Agricultural Science and Fine Woodworking in a small, rural high school in Mendocino Co.
+Bruce has a Master's Degree in Botany and for 33 years taught Biology, Chemistry, Physics, Agricultural Science and Fine Woodworking in a small, rural high school in Mendocino Co.
 Part of his time as a teacher allowed him to create a class teaching students to build guitars from scratch from their own designs.
-For over 20 years, students built well over 50 unique acoustic and electric instruments of all types and sizes (laytonvillehighguitars.com).
+For 21 years, students built well over 60 unique acoustic and electric instruments of all types and sizes (laytonvillehighguitars.com).
 This experience, building a variety of different styles and sizes of guitars, using different woods and the freedom to experiment with different design features, provided invaluable insight into the factors that shape a guitar's sound, and separate good guitars from truly exceptional ones.